google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 source code entities such as declarations, and hence the `declarations` reported for a given class does *not* include inherited declarations, they must be found by explicitly iterating over the superclass chain.
+Similarly, the introspective point of view includes abstract member declarations, but they are ignored when using the behavioral point of view.

+Finally, we need to elaborate a little on the notion of mirror systems, which is a term that we have already used several times.
+As mentioned earlier, the 2004 OOPSLA paper by Bracha and Ungar establishes the conceptual foundation for mirrors and mirror systems &#91;1&#93;.
+A **mirror system** is a set of features which provide support for mirror based reflection in a specialized context, e.g., only for some classes or methods in a given execution rather than all classes and all methods, or only for some of the features that mirrors can provide, e.g., only for reflective invocation of instance methods and not for static methods.
+Typical examples could also be mirror systems tailored for remote debugging, or for compile-time reflection, but those examples are less relevant here.

-Finally, we need to mention the notion of a **mirror system**, that is, a set of features which provides support for mirror based reflection.
-This is because we may have several of them: With a choice of a level of reflection support (based on the mirror APIs), and a choice of classes for which this level of support should be provided (based on reflectee selection), it is reasonable to say that we have specified a mirror system.
-Using multiple mirror systems is relevant in cases where some classes (and/or their instances) require very different levels of support.
-For example, when a few classes require extensive reflection support and a large number of other classes require just a little bit, using a powerful mirror system with the former and a minimalist one with the latter may be worth the effort, due to the globally improved resource economy.
-Some extra complexity must be expected; e.g., if we can obtain both a "cheap" and a "powerful" mirror for the same object it will happen via something like `myCheapReflectable.reflect(o)` and `myPowerfulReflectable.reflect(o)`, and it is then up to the programmer to avoid asking the cheap one to do powerful things.
+With package reflectable, we need the concept of mirror systems because it can be useful to use several different mirror systems in the same program, e.g., when a few classes require extensive reflection support and a large number of other classes require just a little bit.
+In that situation, using a powerful mirror system with the former and a minimalist one with the latter may be worth the effort, due to the globally improved resource economy.

+Some extra complexity must be expected; e.g., if we can obtain both a "cheap" and a "powerful" mirror for the same object it will happen via something like `myCheapReflectable.reflect(o)` respectively `myPowerfulReflectable.reflect(o)`.
+It is up to the programmer to avoid asking the cheap one to do powerful things.
+In return, the program as a whole may save a substantial amount of space, compared to the situation where a single mirror system is used and every class with any need for reflection must carry the full set of data for the most demanding kind of reflection done anywhere in that program.

 # Specifying Reflection Capabilities